markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 I started blogging in 2008, and at that time, the self-hosted blogging platform options were somewhat slim &mdash; choose Movable Type (built on `Perl` and `CGI`) or choose Wordpress (built on `PHP`, riddled with security issues).
 Given its poor track record, I didn't trust Wordpress, so the choice was obvious: Movable Type.
 However, as the web progressed, I quickly found myself using an outdated blogging tool *entirely due to my own laziness*; I started with Movable Type version-4.21 and never bothered to upgrade it over the course of 6-years.
 Frankly, each time I mustered up the courage to upgrade my Movable Type install, I just gave up and poured myself a drink &mdash; it just wasn't something I wanted to tackle, full of gotch-ya's and landmines.
 I had better things to do.

-The straw-that-broke-the-camels-back came last August in the form of this post, [Introducing Havalo, A Non-Distributed NoSQL Key-Value Store for your Servlet Container](introducing-havalo-a-non-distributed-nosql-key-value-store-for-your-servlet-container).
+The straw-that-broke-the-camel's-back came last August in the form of this post, [Introducing Havalo, A Non-Distributed NoSQL Key-Value Store for your Servlet Container](introducing-havalo-a-non-distributed-nosql-key-value-store-for-your-servlet-container).
 I recall using Movable Type's buggy editor to hammer out that blog post, and kept asking myself, "Why am I doing this?
 Can't I just write this blog post using [Markdown](http://daringfireball.net/projects/markdown/)?
 And why the hell am I still using Perl/CGI?"
 Basically, 2008 called, and wanted its blogging platform back.
 And so, the crusade for something better began.

-Most folks would have immediately jumped to Blogger, or [insert name of popular hosted blogging service here].
+Most folks would have immediately jumped to Blogger, or *[insert name of popular hosted blogging service here]*.
 Apparently I like *reinventing wheels*, and this was an opportunity to really dig into some technologies I've been interested in for a while but didn't have the need to formally explore.
 It was finally time to build my own open source blogging platform, from scratch, using the technologies I love.

 ### GitHub Integration & JGit